Chemotherapy for eye cancer

 Chemotherapy eye drops (topical chemotherapy)

-Doctors may treat some cancers on the surface of the eye (conjunctiva), such as melanoma and squamous cell cancer, with chemotherapy eye drops.
+Doctors may treat some cancers on the surface of the eye (conjunctiva) with chemotherapy drops.
+This includes eye cancers such as melanoma and squamous cell cancer.
 This is called topical chemotherapy.
-Side effects include redness, a watery eye and inflammation.
+Side effects include:

 You may have it on its own or with other treatments such as surgery or cryotherapy (freezing treatment).